fbpx

 Renowned for breaking down genre boundaries, Katie Noonan’s technical mastery and pure voice makes her one of Australia’s most versatile and beloved vocalists.
 Guitarist Karin Schaupp is an internationally sought-after recitalist and soloist.
 These two virtuosi combine forces to create a unique sound and a spellbinding performance.

 “Katie Noonan has a voice like warm honey being decanted into melting snow.
 It is such a thing of beauty that finding a vessel to hold it can be difficult.
-Happily, in the music of acclaimed German-born classical guitarist Karin Schaupp, Noonan has found the perfect companion" - THE AUSTRALIAN
+Happily, in the music of acclaimed German-born classical guitarist Karin Schaupp, Noonan has found the perfect companion." - THE AUSTRALIAN

 Tickets - $65 + BF